Generating RSA Keys With SSH - PuTTYgen

 You can use the RSA key pair in the following ways:

 - Specify your SSH key when creating a new Cloud Server.

 - Assign your SSH key to your existing Cloud Server through PuTTY.

 When you create a cloud server, you can add a new public key or assign an existing public key.

-- Paste your entire public key into the Public Key field and click Add Public Key.
+- Enter the key name, select the region, and paste your entire public key into the Public Key field and click Add Public Key.